plaetzchen/tapsterbot/Instructions.md

 [![Connecting servo holders](http://farm3.staticflickr.com/2823/9312698006_08e27dc15e_m.jpg)](http://www.flickr.com/photos/99107062@N08/9312698006/in/set-72157634689374194/)

 Fix the servo mounts to the servos using a M3 18 mm / 6-32 3/4 inch screw and the equivalent nuts for each side.
-(Note that that the upper arm was exchanged for a 9x1 beam in the picture.)
+(Note that the upper arm was exchanged for a 9x1 beam in the picture.)

 <h3>Top</h3>